vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/brAhmaNam/sarva-prastutiH/7/1/10_pancharAtravidhiH/vishvajit-vidhAnam.md

 <details><summary>Keith</summary>

-There is a Viçvajit Atiratra, with all the Prstha (Stotras), for the winning of all.
+There is a Viśvajit Atiratra, with all the Prstha (Stotras), for the winning of all.
 </details>